Logan142414/Portfolio/README.md

 To do this, I developed an XGBoost classification model, fine-tuned hyperparameters, and used feature importance metrics to better understand which variables (e.g., offensive efficiency, turnover rate, seed differential) most influenced outcomes.
 I also used the H2O package to explore other models that could fit this problem.

 Key Tasks:
-•Collected and transformed datasets from Kaggle, performing feature engineering to prepare for modeling
+- Collected and transformed datasets from Kaggle, performing feature engineering to prepare for modeling

-•Developed an XGBoost model, tuned hyperparameters, and evaluated feature importance
+- Developed an XGBoost model, tuned hyperparameters, and evaluated feature importance

-•Used the H2O library to explore alternative models and compare performance
+- Used the H2O library to explore alternative models and compare performance

-•Documented the project with a GitHub diary, README, Python scripts, and data sets
+- Documented the project with a GitHub diary, README, Python scripts, and data sets

-•Wrote an article explaining the process, key takeaways, and potential next steps
+- Wrote an article explaining the process, key takeaways, and potential next steps

 Tools Used: Python(numpy, sklearn, pandas), Machine Learning, Data Cleaning/Transformation